Introduction to What is .NET?

 5. Common Language Infrastructure

 It provides a virtual execution environment.
 It uses a compiler to process the language statement which is also known as source code into a preliminary form of executable code.
-It is designed in such a way which makes it easier to develop programs that can be used as web services.
+It is designed in such a way that makes it easier to develop programs that can be used as web services.
 CLI programs can be written in various programming languages like C++, C#, ASP, etc. These all languages are compiled into CLI.
 CLR then compiles into machine code for further processing.

 Why we Use .Net?